Histwo/the_american_genocide/reports/Home.md

    - **Body Disposal:** Bodies were dissolved or selectively disposed of to erase evidence.
    - **Masquerade Churches:** The sites of massacres were repurposed into faux churches designed to identify and eliminate survivors or affiliates.

+## Victim's Echoes
+"[[Victim's Echoes|Victim's-Echoes]]" is a collection of narratives that offers a harrowing and deeply personal glimpse into the atrocities of The American Genocide (TAG).
+Unlike traditional historical accounts, these stories are uniquely presented from the perspective of the victims themselves, providing an intimate and visceral understanding of the horrific events that unfolded.

+This collection is meticulously compiled based on direct revelations from the Creator to His servant.
+Each entry strives to be a truthful and vivid representation of specific historical occurrences within TAG, with the crucial aim of raising awareness about this ongoing and concealed genocide.